oasis-tcs/odata-specs/odata-protocol/10 Context URL.md

     {context-url}#{type-name}{select-list}

-If a response is a complex type or primitive type that does not represent an individual property of an entity with a canonical URL, the context URL specifies the fully qualified type of the result.
+If a response is a complex type or primitive type that does not represent an individual property of a canonical member, the context URL specifies the fully qualified type of the result.

 ::: example